mziwisky/covidnames/README.md

    - upon reload, connect to all guests and let them know you're the new host now.  do a history.replaceState on the guests so that if they refresh, they stay connected to the right host.
    - uh... how to distinguish between a refresh on a game you're hosting and a navigation to a game you're NOT hosting?  i think we just store the host ID along with the game state.
    - when a host refreshes, the URL changes because the game ID.  that's kind of weird, but i can't think of any other way to do this w/o a server.
+ - when a game finishes, let a watcher host a new game and all existing participants become watchers.